Estimated reading time: 5 minutes

 Tradenames and trademarks used in this blog post are the property of their respective owners.
 Nationstar Mortgage LLC d/b/a Mr. Cooper is not affiliated, associated, or sponsored by any of these owners.
 Use of these names and trademarks is not intended to and does not imply endorsement, but is for identification purposes only.
 Information provided does not necessarily represent the views of Mr. Cooper.
 Information is subject to change without notice.

-Mr. Cooper ® Agent Assurance Terms and Conditions
+*Mr. Cooper® CooperCashback Terms and Conditions

-The Mr. Cooper® Agent Assurance program (“Program”) is offered by Realogy Lead Management Services, Inc. Cashback bonuses are issued by Realogy after closing of the purchase or sale of a property using a Program-introduced real estate agent.
-Cashback bonuses are available in most, but not all, states.
-Cashback bonuses are not available in Alaska or Oklahoma.
-The program is not available for employer-sponsored relocations or transactions in Iowa or outside the United States.
-In Kansas and Tennessee, Realogy will issue a MasterCard® MAX gift card.
+Mr. Cooper’s CooperCashback (“Program”) is offered by Mr. Cooper affiliate HomeSelect Settlement Solutions LLC. (“HSSS”).
+Referrals to HSSS may provide a financial benefit to Mr. Cooper.
+Cashback offered by independent referral real estate brokerages to customers after closing the purchase or sale of a property using a broker-introduced real estate agent.
+The amount of the cashback bonus is based on the purchase or sale price of the property and ranges from $300 for properties under $99,999 and $8,000 for properties $3 million and over.
+Please check with referral brokerage for details.
+Cashback bonuses available in most states.
+Cashback bonuses not available in Alaska or Oklahoma.
+Offers not available for employer-sponsored relocations or transactions in Iowa or outside the U.S. In Kansas and Tennessee, consumers will be issued gift card.
 In Mississippi, New Jersey, and Oregon, a commission reduction may be available at closing.
-Cashback bonuses are not available in certain transactions with restricted agent commissions (including many new construction, For Sale by Owner, or For Sale by iBuyer transactions).
-A Program agent can help identify transactions where the cashback bonus is not available.
-The amount of the cashback bonus is based on the purchase or sale price of the property.
-Please check with a Program coordinator for details.
+Cashback bonuses not available in certain transactions with restricted agent commissions (including many new construction, For Sale by Owner, or For Sale by iBuyer transactions).
+A Program-referred agent can help identify transactions where the cashback bonus is not available.
 Program terms and conditions are subject to change at any time without notice.
 Additional terms, conditions, and restrictions apply.
 Real estate commissions are negotiable between agent and consumer.